ths-community/podman/README.md

 cp -R config ~/.config
 ```

-in this `~/.config` folder you will find the YAML files for various workfloads to run as 'pod' - before you start anything check the YAML file for
+in this `~/.config` folder you will find the YAML files for various workloads to run as 'pod' - before you start anything check the YAML file for
-passwords to be changed from `ChangeMe` to an unique secret one.
+passwords to be changed from `ChangeMe` to a unique secret one.

 Note: podman recently got a new feature to handle 'secrets' similar to kubernetes - which is not yet reflected in these scripts as of this writing.

 ### use case gICS

-the YAML file contains 'all-in-one' including all settings - there is no seperate file with environment variables to be considers - it is all included.
+the YAML file contains 'all-in-one' including all settings - there is no separate file with environment variables to be considers - it is all included.

 It also contains a so-called 'initcontainer' which runs only once.
 The purpose of this special container is to prepare all files and folders which
 gICS expects to find during boot of the container (which is usually done in docker-compose in the original setup).
-Furthermore it downloads the ZIP File from the ths-greifswald.de website and stores a copy in case of restart to avoid another (unnecessary) download.
+Furthermore, it downloads the ZIP File from the ths-greifswald.de website and stores a copy in case of restart to avoid another (unnecessary) download.
-In case gICS was already installed it will be moved into a backup-folder with timestamp - and these copies should be deleted every now and then.
+In case gICS is already installed it will be moved into a backup-folder with timestamp - and these copies should be deleted every now and then.

 **prepare**
 Note: The YAML file cannot execute shell commands on the host - so in order to create the necessary folder structure under

-`/var/disk1/conatiners` please find the commands to prepare the host environment in the first lines as comment in the YAML file
+`/var/disk1/containers` please find the commands to prepare the host environment in the first lines as comment in the YAML file

 in this case: